nishankvie/battery-dpp/README.md

 # TrustLayer VeriCell — Battery Digital Product Passport Platform

 > **One-line pitch:** AI-powered trust validation for EV battery data — turning unverified Digital Product Passports into actionable procurement, compliance, and reuse decisions, synced live to ERP systems.
 ---
+BRIEF
+The EU Battery Regulation mandates a Digital Product Passport for every battery by 2027.

+Every company is rushing to collect and log that data.

+Nobody is checking if it's true.

+A manufacturer can declare "Class A" carbon footprint while their actual numbers put them in Class C. The DPP logs it.
+Nobody catches it.

+This matters because the second-life EV battery market — batteries repurposed after their first automotive life — is worth billions.
+But right now it barely functions.
+Why?
+Because buyers can't trust the data.
+A battery declared at 80% health might be at 60%.
+There's no verification layer.

+We built one.

+VeriCell runs 8 mathematical cross-checks on every battery's declared data — catching internal contradictions that only show up when you do the math.
+Energy consistency, carbon class matching, cobalt weight plausibility.
+Things a fraudulent or lazy submission can't survive.

+Then we push the decision — APPROVE, REVIEW, or
+BLOCK — directly into the buyer's ERP system.

+Not a report.
+A decision.
+In real time.

+Built in 72 hours at a hackathon.

+---